ileckfi/eXpansionPluginPack.github.io/docs/services/admingroups.md

 This component also allows the creation of admin chat commands.
 In order to do this we will simply use `eXpansion\Framework\AdminGroups\Model\AbstractAdminChatCommand` instead of `eXpansion\Framework\Core\Model\ChatCommand\AbstractChatCommand`

-When creating chat command using this class we our commands will automatically be prfixes with **admin**.
+When creating chat command using this class we our commands will automatically be prefixed with **admin**.
 So if we register a **restart** command it will actually work with **/admin restart** and not just **/restart**.

 It will also register aliases so that **/adm restart** works as well.
 Like normal chat commands you can also register